 The Internet is VISUAL!

 You have 4 seconds to grab your visitor’s attention.
-You miss with a poor design, your client is gone!
+You miss with a poor design, your potential client is gone!

 Everything you need to know about web design: